Global Investor Study

 Schroders Global Investor Study (GIS) 2017, which surveyed more than 22,000 people from around the globe who invest, found the propensity to invest in markets was strongest in Asia and lowest in the Americas and Europe.

 What investors are doing with disposable income

-“It is encouraging that nearly 40% of investors globally are going to make either further investing or saving a priority in the next year.
-Pension is a main focus for an additional 10% of investors.
+“It is, therefore, encouraging that those who have started investing see the benefits and nearly 40% of investors globally have made either further investing or saving a priority in the next year.
+An additional 10% have also made their pension a main focus.
 In contrast, only 11% are prioritising luxury spending.

 “If people can make regular saving and investing a habit, it will ultimately make it far easier for them to realise their financial goals.”